Deeply Clear

 The backstory

-Building it as a solo dev has been one of the most fulfilling things I've done professionally.
-Every pixel, every interaction, every API route — it's all one person's vision of how a thinking tool should feel.
+Building it as a solo dev has been one of the most fulfilling things I've done recently.
+Every pixel, every interaction, every API route, all one cohesive vision of how a thinking tool should feel.

 Pricing